nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * If an input is expected only once in the command, but you specified it multiple times, only the **last occurrence** of the input will be taken.<br>
   e.g. If you specify `add-b n/Chok Hoe p/12341234 p/56785678`, only `p/56785678` will be taken.

+* If an input type not specified for a command is used E.g. `pr/` in `add-b`, it will be treated as part of the preceding input.
+E.g. `add-b n/David pr/1,2 Gareth p/12345` will see `NAME` as `David pr/1,2 Gareth`, which is invalid.

+* Respect the spacing used in **all** command formats.
+E.g. `add-b n/Chok Hoep/12345 p/123467` will treat `NAME` as `Chok Hoep/12345`, which is invalid.

 * Additional input for single-word commands (such as `help`, `list-s`, `exit` and `clear-b`) will be ignored and the application will continue executing the command.<br>
   e.g. If the input specifies `help 123`, it will be interpreted as `help`.